eloraju/rusting/readme.md

 #### Evening update

 Didn't spend that much time on this.
 Fixed the failing test - or rather fixed my code - and started to work on FEN parsing.

+### 21-04-05

+Once again...
+I refactored the whole thing :D

+This time around I think I'm quite satisfied with the results.
+I moved some code around and created much more sense-making structure for the whole codebase.
+I also created a struct to represent pieces, since playing with strings turned out to be a major pain in my ass...
+I think that it didn't help that I had `String`, `&str` and `char`types being used nigh interchangeably.
+Needles to say that that caused more than a couple issues.
+All that should now be things of the past.
+I also managed to get FEN-parsing to work when reading the board state in!
+Yay!
+Next up I'll try and get the array-based engine to ouput its board state as FEN!

+I'll still need to refactor the history/state representation a bit.
+The engine should have a History-field that holds its state and not the other way around...
+I think this confusion comes from the fact that at one point I thought I could represent the board as a single entity, rather than it being part of the whole engine's state.